lulul-li/portfolio/README.md

 - **Portfolio:** Showcase of my projects with descriptions and links to GitHub repositories or live demos.

-## How to Contribute

-Contributions to this project are welcome!
-Here's how you can contribute:

-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/new-feature`).
-3. Make your changes.
-4. Test your changes thoroughly.
-5. Commit your changes (`git commit -am 'Add new feature'`).
-6. Push to the branch (`git push origin feature/new-feature`).
-7. Create a new pull request.

 ## Dependencies

 This project relies on the following dependencies: